Essential Winter Storm Preparedness Tech Under $150

 Why NOAA Radio Matters:

 NOAA Weather Radio broadcasts 24/7 weather information directly from the National Weather Service.
 Unlike phone apps that need internet, NOAA radio works independently—even if cell towers are down and power is out for miles around.
+The ER310 also receives AM/FM for regular broadcasts.

 3. RunningSnail Weather Radio – Best Budget Option

-RunningSnail Solar Crank Emergency Weather Radio with hand crank
+RunningSnail Solar Crank Emergency Weather Radio with hand crank charging phone

 Key Features: